-The power of Wisconsin Women, Art, and Social Change
+The power of Wisconsin women, art, and social change

 "I grew up on the Southside of Milwaukee, one of 11 kids.
 I was the first of my family to go to college, which is something that almost didn’t happen because it just wasn't something I would have ever considered.

-After graduation, I was a graphic designer for 9 years, but I never really viewed myself as a fine artist, like a legitimate artist, until I met Katie.
+After graduation, I was a graphic designer for nine years, but I never really viewed myself as a fine artist, or, like, a legitimate artist, until I met Katie.
 She invited me to participate in an art show.
 She and the other women in that show really helped me to be more confident in my art and take myself seriously.
-It was such an amazing experience for all of us that the artists from that show decided to form From Here to Her Artist Collective.
+It was such an amazing experience for all of us that the artists from that show decided to form FROM HERE TO HER Artist Collective.

-I think in the beginning my participation in the Collective was about building my own confidence.
+I think in the beginning, my participation in the Collective was about building my own confidence.
 Now, I am an artist.
-It feels like I’ve worked on me and grown a lot, so now I'm gonna help somebody else work on them and lift them up too.
+It feels like I’ve worked on me and grown a lot, so now I'm gonna help somebody else work on them and lift them up, too.
 That's what the Collective is really all about, women empowering other women.
 There's no drama.
 It's just love.
 Everybody involved is here for everybody else.”

-Mothers of our Nations is the FROM HERE TO HER Artist Collective's fourth art show.
+"'Mothers of our Nations' is the FROM HERE TO HER Artist Collective's fourth art show.
 Every year we pick a theme together inspired by what is going on around us in our culture.
 This year we couldn’t ignore the fact that we were seeing all of these women at the forefront of social change.

-The title, Mothers of Our Nations, came directly from a Winona LaDuke quote.
+The title, 'Mothers of Our Nations,' came directly from a Winona LaDuke quote.
 She was talking about women’s natural inclination to care about the collective dignity and about the health and well-being of everyone around them.
 She spoke about how that can naturally lead us to work for change.
 That really stuck with us.

-For Mothers of our Nations, our sixteen visual artists and poets paired with women-led groups working to improve the world around them.
+For 'Mothers of our Nations,' our 16 visual artists and poets paired with women-led groups working to improve the world around them.
 The groups are working on issues ranging from the environmental justice to human trafficking, from inmate reentry to equity in the STEM fields.
 Knowing that this work is often done without thanks or praise, the project is also meant to serve as a loud, long cheer for them—a standing ovation."

 “I wanted to focus on the rising generation of women that will be running this planet.
-There's an organization called Crafting Resilient Girls that runs out of Alice's Garden and Body and Soul Healing Arts Studio in Milwaukee and I wanted to work with that group.
+There's an organization called Crafting Resilient Girls that runs out of Alice's Garden and Body and Soul Healing Arts Studio in Milwaukee, and I wanted to work with that group.

-Some of the girls who worked on the project are really shy around people or speaking in a group, but when they wrote they filled up entire sheets of paper with their ideas.
+Some of the girls who worked on the project are really shy around people or speaking in a group, but when they wrote, they filled up entire sheets of paper with their ideas.
 Creating that space to be safe as a girl, and really express what that means, I think it was important.
 Because sometimes we don't speak and we let others' words creep in and affect how we feel about ourselves.
 I just wanted to create an opportunity for them to really define who they are right now.
 Right now, they don't have a limit, there's no cap, and there shouldn't ever be.

 While working on this, I often thought, 'What was I telling myself at ten years old?
 How did I define myself?
 What did I have to draw on outside of my house, from the media, from my interactions?'
 There wasn't much out there for encouragement or identity as a young black girl.
 This art piece gives girls who participated that memory, that flashback, that moment when they felt empowered.
 Hopefully, they carry that experience with them for a long time."